brownt47/R-For-Data-Science-Solutions/Chapter 3.2.4 Solutions.md

 >ggplot(data = mpg)+geom_point(mapping = aes (x= class, y=cyl))

-Upon initial viewing of the graph we see that there is a compact vehicle that has a four cylinder engine and one that has a six-cylinder engine.
+Upon initial viewing of the graph we see that there is a compact vehicle that has a four-cylinder engine and a minivan that has a four-cylinder engine.

 ![image](/images/Exercise3.2.4.5a.png)